Excel University Overview

 Still Too Many Options!

-Perhaps you are interested in training at Excel University, but, when you go to the course list you quickly find too many choices and options.
+Perhaps you are interested in training at Excel University, but, when you go to the store you find too many choices and options.
 No worries, here is my suggestion for finding the right program.

 How do you know if the training will be too easy, too difficult, or just right?
 Let's talk about that as well.